 How can I get a copy of my old tax returns?

-TaxSlayer prioritizes your security.
-We keep your records in case you need them and ensure your sensitive information is protected from unauthorized access.
+When you file with TaxSlayer, your records are stored in your account in case you need to access them.
 For help retrieving your records, read How Do I Obtain a Copy of a Prior Year Return?